Mirza-dev-arch/All-You-Need-to-Know-About-Prompt-Engineering/04_Phase-4-Prompt-Engineering-in-Developer-Mode/Chapter-4-Local-LLMs/README.md

 #### When to Use Quantized Local Models

 - You need full privacy
-- Working in offline / air-gapped environments
+- Working in offline/air-gapped environments
 - You want zero ongoing running cost
 - You plan to do custom fine-tuning

 #### When to Avoid

-- You need absolute best reasoning (complex math, advanced coding, research)
+- You need the absolute best reasoning (complex math, advanced coding, research)
 - You have extremely low RAM (<8 GB)

----

 #### Hardware Feasibility Calculation